Folly Beach Pier Replacement

 In 2013, we began dive inspections of the pilings, and the most severely deteriorated piles were repaired by an encapsulation process that encased the deteriorated piles in cement.
-The encapsulation not only killed the wood-eating worms, it also strengthened the piles and the structural integrity of the pier.
-The diamond-head has had nearly one-half of the piles encapsulated to ensure integrity of the pier head for dances, and the walkway has been inspected to ensure it is safe for fishing and sightseeing.
+The encapsulation not only killed the wood-eating borers, but it also strengthened the piles and the structural integrity of the pier.
+The diamond-head has had nearly one-half of the piles encapsulated to ensure the integrity of the pier head for dances, and the walkway has been inspected to ensure it is safe for fishing and sightseeing.

 Although the current pier has been determined to be safe by our consultants, there are still many piles remaining that will continue to deteriorate further with worm damage.

-Scope of Construction
+Scope of Construction:

 What to Expect on the New Pier